PureSchmaltz

 [man posing with "success" poster] (1952)

 Success seemed to become increasingly stranger stuff as this writing week progressed.
 The Mystery, already plenty mysterious, merely deepened.
 Emergence entered the conversation and utterly changed it, as if by deliberate plot twist.
 Whatever Success might become, I acknowledged that it's unlikely to satisfy for long.
 I explored the limits of Impostoring and wondered after the Stinginess Success seems to induce.
 I might have even put Method in its place for once.
 Fuccess was my personal favorite story this week.
-I think it embodies my native playfulness with the language and marries an important and often overlooked aspect of Success, the damages it often leaves in its wake.
+I think it embodies my native playfulness with the language and marries an essential and often overlooked aspect of Success, the damages it sometimes leaves in its wake.
 I ended the week noting that Success probably only ever exists in the past.
-Thank you for following along in the present with me here!

 ©2023 by David A. Schmaltz - all rights reserved